Shreya-R-Dixit-Memorial-Foundation/EyeDaV2/README.md

-# Welcome to the EyeDa GitHub Repository!
+# Welcome to the EyeDa!

 Hello, World!
 We're thrilled to have you join us here in our digital space.
 This GitHub repository is the central hub for **EyeDa**, an innovative project by the **Shreya Dixit Foundation** that's charting a course into the fascinating world of Artificial Intelligence (AI).
 We are on a mission to build technology solutions that promote safer driving and reduce distractions on the road.
 Our current focus is **EyeDa V2**, a Machine Learning (ML)-based approach to identifying distracted driving.